 No one likes seeing food go to waste, especially parents – and especially in the quantities that toddlers tend to waste.
 What parent hasn’t made, to the demands of their child, a peanut butter and jelly sandwich, only for the child to take one bite out of it (or no bites at all) and realize that wasn’t what she wanted at all?
 Well, there’s no sense in throwing out a perfectly good sandwich.
 Might as well eat it!

-There's nothing better to get us through the day than a good laugh sometimes, and that's what makes humorous quotes about parenting, so fun to read.
-There's still hope yet if people like Chrissy Teigen or Chris Pratt, can struggle with the same parenting chores we do.
+There’s nothing better to get us through the day than a good laugh, and that’s what makes humorous quotes about raising a child so fun to read.
+There’s still hope if people like Chrissy Teigen or Chris Pratt, can struggle with the same chores we do.

-We've all had our fair share of sad parenting quotes, and we tend to see them all either while we're pregnant or when we've just become parents.
-It's like those quotes are there to remind you not to get too comfortable because childhood is fleeting - especially during the early years - and if you don't stop to appreciate it then it will pass you by, and you'll never be able to get those years back.
-We already know this, and we don't appreciate the reminder.
+We’ve all had our fair share of sad quotes, and we tend to see them all when we’re expecting.
+It’s like they’re there to remind you not to get too comfortable because childhood is fleeting and if you don’t stop to appreciate it then it will pass you by, and you’ll never be able to get those years back.
+We already know this, and we don’t appreciate the reminder.